JGAVEN/Lego-GPT/README.md

 git clone https://github.com/JGAVEN/Lego-GPT.git
 cd Lego-GPT

-# Install front-end dependencies (requires network access once)
+# Install front-end dependencies.
+# The script installs from the local pnpm store if possible and fetches from
+# the registry when online.
+Run it once with network access.
 ./scripts/setup_frontend.sh

 # Install pnpm (requires Node.js)